No more TDS Stress! Avoid Penalties

 • If the interest paid on the housing loan exceeds the rent received during a specific assessment year, it can be set off against income from other sources.
 The ‘loss’ under income from rent on house property can be carried forward for up to eight years, to be adjusted against income from various sources in the following assessment years.

-• NRIs should file income tax returns within the due date, irrespective of whether income has been earned from rent or not, during a specific assessment year.
+• NRIs should file income tax returns within the due date, regardless of whether income has been earned from rent during a specific assessment year.

 • The rent earned by the NRI should be credited only to the NRO account.
-It can be credited to the NRE account if the payer is also an NRI who is using his/her NRE account to make the payment.
+If the payer is also an NRI who is using his/her NRE account to make the payment, it can be credited to the NRE account.

-• When the NRI opts for the remittance mode to receive the rental income, he/she should get a Chartered Accountant certificate stating that relevant taxes have been paid and that there is no further tax liability associated.
+• When the NRI opts for the remittance mode to receive the rental income, he/she should get a certificate from a Chartered Accountant stating that relevant taxes have been paid and that there is no further tax liability associated.

 • The NRI must provide income from all sources in the ITR along with TDS from the rental income.

-When you take a house on rent, it is your responsibility to find out if the landlord is an NRI.
+When you take a house for rent, it is your responsibility to find out if the landlord is an NRI.
 This makes it easy for you to deduct TDS on the rent paid and adhere to the Income Tax Act.
-Keep a track of any amendments to the tax rules.
+Keep track of any amendments to the tax rules.

 Below are the cases where tax on rental income is exempted for NRIs for a specific amount: